hitony7/SENG300-Project/README.md

 ## STACK

-We are going to use Java with Vaadin a web framework.
+- We are going to use Java (make sure java 8 jdk is installed) with Vaadin a web framework.
-Backend node.js
+- node.js(required)
-Database:unknown for known
+- Database:unknown for now

 #### Maven is required for test/deployemnt.